atheobold/theobold-website/content/authors/admin/_index.md

 education research, outlining a learning trajectory for data science concepts, and the role of student identities in classroom discourse.

+I am a [Carpentries Instructor](https://carpentries.org/instructors/) and a curriculum maintainer for the [`R` Social Science curriculum](https://datacarpentry.org/r-socialsci/)

 In my "free" time, you can find me running or riding my moutain bike on the amazing trails around SLO.